This Strawberry Shortcake Cake Pops Recipe results in the most amazing summery cake pops you have ever eaten. Perfect for a summer dessert!

 Dip each ball in tray and twist around to cover completely, shaking off excess.

-Refrigerate 1-3 hours to allow coating to set and cake to thaw.
+Return to tray and refrigerate 1-3 hours to allow coating to set and cake to thaw.

 Strawberry Shortcake Cake Pops